 and lead me in the way everlasting.”

-But the first thing I want to point out is that there is a reason your wife’s spirit is closed off to you.
-It may be one or many or all of the reasons I pointed out earlier, but you need to know that it didn’t happen overnight.
+There IS a reason your wife’s spirit is closed off to you.
+It may be one or many or all of the reasons I pointed out earlier.
+However, you need to know that it didn’t happen overnight.
 It may seem to you that it did because of how it all came down.
 But in reality, it has been closing off to you for a while and it just now came to a final closure —one that opened your eyes to the final door slamming shut.

 A number of years ago, I heard Dr Gary Smalley talk about the process of how a spouse’s spirit closes.
 He showed an open hand with all of the fingers splayed wide apart.
 He likened the heart being in the place of the palm of the hand.
 It’s the soft part of who they are and very vulnerable when nothing is protecting it.

-And then he gave examples of different “events,” which can cause a spouse to close a protective finger here and there, over their heart because they felt too vulnerable to being hurt again by the “offending” spouse.
+And then he gave examples of different “events,” which can cause a spouse to close a protective finger over their heart.
+Because of these events, they felt too vulnerable to being hurt again by the “offending” spouse.
 Sometimes confession and repentance opens the fingers again.
 But sometimes, the offended spouse never opens up in the same way ever again.

-He then showed that sometimes a spouse has been hurt so much over time, that he or she will completely close off in spirit, from the other spouse.
+He then showed that sometimes a spouse has been hurt so much over time.
+The result was that he or she will completely close off in spirit, from the other spouse.
 The hand looks like a closed fist.
 There is no part of that “heart,” which is open and vulnerable to the way you can approach it.
 And sometimes it never opens again.

 Although there are probably hundreds of ways to offend your wife and close her spirit, we consistently see several that top the list.
-You can close your wife’s spirit by:
+You can close your wife’s spirit when you:

--being unwilling to admit when you are wrong
+• Act unwilling to admit when you are wrong.

--making jokes or sarcastic comments at her expense
+• Make jokes or sarcastic comments at her expense.

--forcing her to do something that she’s uncomfortable with
+• Force her to do something that she’s uncomfortable with.

--being rude to her in front of others
+• Act rude to her in front of others.

 Your wife could probably make up her own list of the things you’ve done to close her spirit.